 Can a physician bill OHIP for services provided by a PA?

-There are specific rules around billing the Ontario Health Insurance Program (OHIP) for delegated procedures, which can only be done in limited circumstances.
+There are specific rules around billing the Ontario Health Insurance Plan (OHIP) for delegated procedures, which can only be done in limited circumstances.
 Further details can be found in the “Delegated Procedure” section of the General Preamble to the Schedule of Benefits.
 Questions about OHIP billing can be directed to the Ministry of Health.

 More Information

 If you have additional questions, please contact [email protected].